microsoft/openshift-container-platform/README.md

 You should see a folder named '0' and '1'.
 In each of these folders, you will see two files, stderr and stdout.
 You can look through these files to determine where the failure occurred.

 ## Post-Deployment Operations

+### Service Catalog

+**Service Catalog**

+If you enable Azure or CNS for storage these scripts will deploy the service catalog as a post deployment option.

 ### Metrics and logging